superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 * chunking/text splitting strategy - represents the process of data splitting and further treatment as mentioned above.

+A [utility]("https://chunkviz.up.railway.app/") like this seem very useful to visualise your apparent chunks.

 ### Semantic Retrieval Evaluation

 This stage of evaluation goes into iteration with the other 2 previous stages as it puts them to a litmus test.
 We may have to go back and forth frequently.

 ### End-to-End Evaluation